 You might already have a role model—from your own mother to Mother Teresa.
 If not, get serious about finding one.
 Look for someone who brings to light the qualities and successes you admire and aspire to, and whose story resonates.

 Breaking down—breaking through

 Finally, relax!
 It’s not all up to you.
 There is a “higher dimension”—someone or something bigger than you—to help you break through and reach for your dreams.
 Step back, let go, and say “Yes!”

-Have a question for Kathy?
-Ask or leave a comment below!
+Have a question for Kathy or want to leave a comment?